albar965/littlenavmap-manual/en/MAPDISPLAY.md

 ### Tooltips {#tooltips}

-Hovering the mouse over the map will show tooltips for all map objects including airports, VOR, NDB, airways, parking, fuel box, towers and all aircraft.
+Hovering the mouse over the map will show tooltips for all map objects including airports, VOR, NDB, airways, parking, fuel box, towers, aircraft and ships.
 The tooltip is truncated and shows a message `More...` if it gets too long.
 In that case reduce details or zoom in closer.

 The sensitivity for the tooltip display can be adjusted in the `Options` dialog on the `Map Display` tab.